soniapop93/TrainTicketReservationSystem/README.md

 Requirements:

-        [ ] - show trains available
+        [X] - show trains available
-		[ ] - user should select the train which he wants to make a reservation for [ ] - should select the number of seats (show also how many seats are available), the date for reservation and the location [ ] - user should login
+		[X] - user should select the train which he wants to make a reservation for [ ] - should select the number of seats (show also how many seats are available), the date for reservation and the location [X] - user should log in
-        [ ] - if user doesn't have an account, should create one [ ] - reserve seat and send confirmation of the reservation through mail [ ] - user can logout
+        [X] - if user doesn't have an account, should create one [ ] - reserve seat and send confirmation of the reservation through mail [X] - user can log out
+		[ ] - identify if the user is admin, and if yes show option to add trains in database

 *Work still in progress ...*